How to set up a party on PS5

 - Hover over a friend's name and press Square to create a Chat.

-- Alternatively, press Options, then select Game Base, then press Triangle to create a Party.
+Alternatively, you can press Options, then select Game Base.

+Now scroll over to Parties then press Create Party to create a Party.

 If you want to do more than message each other, create a Voice Chat.

 Once the other player (or players) accept, you're free to start talking.
-You can share screens with each other or just continue to hang out.
+You can share screens, giving the other player a look at what you're enjoying, or you can just continue to hang out.

 PS5 party Joining someone's voice chat

-Meanwhile, if you're the one being invited to a party on PS5, the steps will change slightly and it'll look a bit different.
+Meanwhile, if you're the one being invited to a party on PS5, the steps will change slightly, and it'll look a bit different.

 Once your friend has invited you, select Join on the Card.